 As the old adage goes, we will insure everything in our lives such as cars, homes, pets etc., before even considering implementing a form of life cover.
 Perhaps this is down to the fact we feel a duty to protect our prized possessions, rather than ourselves and family.
 Following the last 18 months, many have reviewed this position and realised the need to protect themselves and their family.

-It is important we consider that more risk has been taken by Anita and Brad personally with the setting up of the business, therefore it is essential to contemplate how they could protect their individual families financially for the future.
+It is important that we consider that more risk has been taken by them personally with the setting up of the business, therefore it is essential to contemplate how Anita and Brad could protect their individual families financially for the future.

 One core product of protection is personal life insurance.
 Three of the most common utilities of life cover are likely: